 This is my absolute favorite way of cooking eggplants for hummus.
 Why?
 Because the smoky flavor is much deeper.
 And I think that is what makes all the difference.
 And it's done in 10 minutes or so.

-- You can cover the burner with aluminum foil or use a heat diffuser, necessary if you have an electric stove.
+- You can cover the burner with aluminum foil or use a heat diffuser, which is necessary if you have an electric stove.
 I do it directly and then clean it up with a wet cloth.
 It takes thirty seconds.

 - It might take more or less depending on the size of the eggplant, so it's best to use a low/medium flame.
 You need to cook the inside before the skin becomes a mess.
 Make sure the inside is soft.
 You can feel it when you poke with the same tongs.